 B- 80 – 82 D- 60 – 62

 F 0 – 59

-Fruits of the Spirit Award: Each quarter a student will be selected for recognition based on the following qualities: Kindness, helpfulness, courtesy, respect, cooperation, cheerfulness, Christian love, encouragement, faithfulness, and friendliness.
+Fruits of the Spirit Award: Each quarter a student will be selected in each classroom for recognition based on the following qualities: Kindness, helpfulness, courtesy, respect, cooperation, cheerfulness, Christian love, encouragement, faithfulness, and friendliness.
 In short, he or she must exhibit the Fruits of the Spirit, Galatians 5:22.
 It is understood that the student selected will also demonstrate their faithfulness by turning in their school work in a timely manner.
-The student selected will be recognized each quarter by receiving a certificate.
-Additionally, the student who has most exemplified the Fruits of the Spirit throughout the year will be recognized at graduation by receiving a certificate, and their name published in the LCA newsletter, and on the Fruit of the Spirit plaque.
+The student selected will be recognized each quarter in a letter.
+Additionally, one student who has most exemplified the Fruits of the Spirit throughout the year at the school will be recognized at graduation by receiving a certificate, and with their name embossed on the Fruit of the Spirit plaque at the school entryway.

 Fine Arts Curriculum: Because of the positive correlation between Art, Music, and the development of mathematical ability, as well as the recognition that creativity is one of the most incredible gifts God gives to each of us, all students are required to participate in Fine Arts.
 Art Class is taught weekly in grades K-8.
 Grades K-8 students attend Music Class which consists of General Choir and/or Rhythm Band.
-General Choir ordinarily meets one hour each week—more often before a performance such as for church or the Christmas Program.
+General Choir ordinarily meets one hour each week—and more often before a performance such as for church or the Christmas Program.
 It is expected that all students will join the General Choir for special performances, such as at the Christmas Program.
 Other musical instruction may be arranged by the school and the parents for those interested in instrumental lessons.

 Student Safety Requirement: Every student must have memorized their parent/guardian’s phone number.
 (Cell phone number, if possible.)